edchan-aws/aurora-mysql-gdb/docs/failover/index.md

 1. In the AWS Management Console, ensure that you are working within your assigned primary region.
 Use the Service menu and click on **VPC** or simply type **VPC** into the search bar.
 This will bring up the Amazon VPC console.

-1. Within the VPC console, scroll to down on the left menu and select **Network ACLs**.
-This will bring you to the list of NACLs that the subnets are in your VPC.
-You should see **labstack-nacl-denyall** , and that it is not associated with any subnets.
+1. Within the VPC console, scroll down on the left menu and select **Network ACLs**.
+This will bring you to the list of NACLs that are in your VPC.
+You should see **labstack-nacl-denyall** , and that it is not currently associated with any subnets.

-1. Click on the **labstack-nacl-denyall** NACL, and review both the Inbound Rules and Outbound Rules.
-You should see that they're set to DENY for ALL traffic.
+    * Click on the **labstack-nacl-denyall** NACL, and review both the Inbound Rules and Outbound Rules.
+You should see that they're set to *DENY* for ALL traffic.

-1. Click on **Actions** menu, and then select **Edit** subnet associations**
+1. Click on **Actions** menu, and then select **Edit subnet associations**
   ![NACLs Review](failover-nacl1.png)

-1. As the Aurora Cluster is set to use the private-subnets, with the prefix description **labstack-prv-sub-x**, select all subnets that begin with that prefix description.
+1. As the Aurora Cluster is set to use the private subnets (governed by DB subnet group), all of which labeled with the prefix **labstack-prv-sub-X**, select all subnets that begin with that prefix description.
 Then click on the **Edit** button to confirm the associations.
 (Note: you may have to drag the first column wider to fully see the subnet names)
     ![NACLs Review](failover-nacl2.png)

 1. Once associated.
 Go back to your browser tab with your primary region's Apache Superset SQL Editor.
 Click on the :repeat: refresh button next to **Schema**.

 1. You will notice that you can no longer access the primary cluster, and the schema refresh will eventually time out.
+We have successfully injected failure to render our Primary DB Cluster unreachable.

 ### Promote Secondary DB Cluster